AAYUSKARKI/mini-store-front/README.md

 - **Responsive Design**: Tailwind CSS ensures the app is mobile-friendly and desktop-optimized.

+## Deployment
+The application is deployed on Vercel: [https://mini-store-front.vercel.app](https://mini-store-front.vercel.app).
 ## Notes
 - The repository is public as requested: [https://github.com/AAYUSKARKI/mini-store-front](https://github.com/AAYUSKARKI/mini-store-front).